pnxr/docker-armake-minimal/README.md

 # docker-armake-minimal

-Small Dockerimage with the latest version of [Armake] compiled from source hosted at [Docker Hub].
+Small Dockerimage with the latest version of [Armake] compiled from source master branch hosted at [Docker Hub].

 ## Usage
 Simple example of unpacking a pbo file *mission.pbo* into subfolder *mission* of the current directory with this image: